|Course Name: Artificial Intelligence Methods for Social Good|

 - Multiagent Systems: computational game theory, mechanism design, human behavior modeling;

 - Machine Learning: classification and regression, clustering, probabilistic graphical models, deep learning, reinforcement learning.

-In addition to providing a deep understanding of these methods, the course will introduce which societal challenges they can tackle and how, in the areas of (i) healthcare, (ii) social welfare, (iii) security and privacy, (iv) environmental sustainability.
-The course will also cover special topics such as the ethics of AI, common challenges in AI for Social Good problems, how to measure the impact of AI for Social Good projects, etc.
+In addition to providing a deep understanding of these methods, the course will introduce which societal challenges they can tackle and how through a series of case studies, in various domains including public health, food and agriculture, security, environmental sustainability, etc. The course will also cover special topics such as the ethics of AI, common challenges in AI for Social Good problems, how to measure the impact of AI for Social Good projects, etc.

 The course content is designed to not have too much overlap with other AI courses offered at CMU.
 Although the course is listed within SCS, it should be of interest to students in several other departments, including ECE, EPP, and SDS.
 The students will work in groups on a project exploring the possibility of using AI to help address a societal problem, with a project report and oral presentation delivered at the end of the semester.

-(12 Unit) This 12-unit course is only open to graduate students (master and Ph.D. students) with previous programming experience and background knowledge in artificial intelligence.
+(17737, 12 Units) This 12-unit course is only open to graduate students (master’s and Ph.D. students) with previous programming experience and background knowledge in artificial intelligence.